Information-theoretic interpretation of quantum formalism: Examples

-We recover the conventional singlet state in quantum mechanics.
-Incidentally, a gauge operator acting in $\mathcal{H}$ can be interpreted as a rotation in the Bloch representation of the qubits so that the singlet state is isotropic in this Bloch space.
+We recover the singlet state of standard quantum mechanics.
+There is also a antiunitary gauge subgroup generated by standard complex conjugation, that is here the swap of $a$ and $a^*$.
+Incidentally, a unitary gauge operator acting on $\mathcal{H}$ can be interpreted as a rotation in the Bloch representation of the qubits so that the singlet state is isotropic in this Bloch space, while the antiunitary operator corresponds to a discrete mirror symmetry.

 The singlet state has been defined in both $\mathcal{P}$ and $\mathcal{H}$.
 Therefore, it can perfectly be emulated in the classical realm.
 A possible implementation is proposed in Ref.~\cite{mf2}.